fossabot/Portfolio-3/content/jobs/WezaData/index.md

 ---

 - Worked with the developer team to build client websites and e-commerce platforms.
-- Helped solidify the brand direction for wezadata that spans both packaging and website.
+- Helped solidify the brand direction for [WezaData Website](http://wezadata.co.ke).
 - Interfaced with clients on a monthly basis, providing technological expertise.